-- The best part is that it can keep the data intact and it won't put you in the situation of any data loss.
+- It can keep the data intact and it won't put you in the situation of any data loss.

-- It also helps you fix all iOS-related problems with ease.
+- It also helps you fix all iOS-related problems with only a few steps.

 - It comes with Mac and Windows versions.

-In case if your device won't restart after the above steps, you need to use Standard Mode and repair your device.
+In case if your device won't restore after the above steps, you need to use Standard Mode to repair other more serious system issues your device.
 The steps for this are:

 Step 2 – Click on the 'Download' button now.
 This will give you the matching firmware to your device.
 All this will be done by the program itself since it is capable enough to recognize your device.

-Step 3 – Now, choose 'Start to Fix' in order to get your device fixed.
+Step 3 – Now, choose 'Start' in order to get your device fixed.
 Once you click this button, your iPhone will automatically be repaired.
 Your data will not be affected after the fixing.
 Once your device restarts, check if the problem is gone.

-5. Put iPhone into DFU Mode and Restore with iTunes (Data Loss)
+Method 2.
+Put iPhone into DFU Mode & Restore with iTunes (Data Loss)

-After you try everything but of no use, the last resort that is left when iPhone won't restore in recovery mode would be restoring it in DFU mode.
+If your iPhone won't restore in recovery mode, you can also try restoring it in DFU mode.
 It will, however, erase everything in your device.
-Hence taking backup makes sense before proceeding with this method.
+Hence make sure that you have available backups before proceeding with this method.